The First National Band: Career

-During his stint with The Monkees, Nesmith had accumulated an extensive back-catalogue of songs which had not been heard by anyone.
-This meant that, in their short time as a band, The First National Band was able to release three albums in less than a 12-month span.
+During his stint with The Monkees, Nesmith had accumulated an extensive back-catalogue of unreleased songs.
+This enabled The First National Band to release three albums in fewer than 12 months.
 July 1970 saw the release of Magnetic South, which was the first and "blue" in the trilogy of "red, white and blue" albums and reached No. 143 on the Billboard Albums Chart.
-This album contained the inclusion of five songs which hailed from Nesmith's Monkees days.
+This album contained five songs from Nesmith's Monkees days.
 It also contained the song "Joanne", which, due to a lot of radio play, surprised the band by reaching No. 21 on the Billboard Singles Chart.
 However, despite this chart success, the single did not gain the band commercial success because the band were in Britain, on a tour of working-man's clubs, which lasted until "Joanne" had dropped out of the American charts and sunk without a trace.
 Ware claimed that the band's management believed that, as the Monkees weren't as well known in Britain, it would be the perfect place to try to break in this new change in musical direction.

 November 1970 saw the release of the band's second "red" album, Loose Salute, which reached No. 159 on the Billboard Album chart.
 This contained the minor hit "Silver Moon" (Billboard #42) and a re-working of the Monkees song, "Listen to the Band".

-After the band had returned from Britain, and after "Joanne's" success had long since been forgotten, work was started on the band's final "white" album, Nevada Fighter.
+After the band had returned from Britain, and after "Joanne”’s success had long since been forgotten, work was started on the band's final "white" album, Nevada Fighter.
 Recording for this album started in October 1970, but things within the group started falling apart, which led to both Ware and London leaving the group the following month.
 Released in May 1971, it failed to chart.

-After The First National Band
+Post-breakup

-Nesmith and Rhodes continued to work together, and recruited a new set of musicians, consisting of members of Elvis Presley's band to work on Nesmith's fifth album, Tantamount to Treason Vol. 1.
+Nesmith and Rhodes continued to work together, and recruited musicians from Elvis Presley's band to work on Nesmith's fifth album, Tantamount to Treason Vol. 1.
 This was released in May 1972 and credited to "Michael Nesmith & The Second National Band".

-Nesmith and Rhodes continued to collaborate on Nesmith's later solo albums up until Rhodes's death in 1995.
-Nesmith continued to release solo albums, the last being Rays in 2006.
+Nesmith and Rhodes collaborated on Nesmith's later solo albums until Rhodes's death in 1995.
+Nesmith continued to release solo albums until Rays in 2006.

 During Nesmith's 2013 tour of the U.S., an isolated backing track of Rhodes playing the pedal steel from the song "Thanx for the Ride" from Loose Salute was played while Nesmith and his band accompanied the track.